Complementary Products

 Your skin is your shield.

-It's an amazing organ that adapts and renews itself constantly to help stay protected from everything life has to throw at you.
+It's an amazing organ that adapts and renews itself constantly to help keep you protected from everything life has to throw at you.
 We’ve honed in on various aspects of the skin in previous LifeJournals but one of the most commonly promoted things to do when it comes to your skin is to “moisturise”.

 The question is, what does that actually mean and is it worth it?